 Are you a fan of Hard-Bop / Avant-Garde jazz and in particular the Blue Note labels repertoire?
 Come check out my Facebook page dedicated to this iconic label, it’s music, cover artwork and photography: 'The Blue Note Hard-Bop Appreciation Society'

-Anonymous asked: What is Joel Meyerowitz style of photographing?
+Anonymous said: What is Joel Meyerowitz style of photographing?

 I’m not sure what I would call his style.
 He mixes street photography in with architecture and ‘Americana’.
 I would place him in the ‘New Topographies’ movement with the likes of Stephen Shore, Lewis Baltz, Robert Adams.
 He is also not dissimilar in style to William Eggleston at times and together with Shore they were some of the earliest champions of colour photography.